legacysurvey/legacysurvey/pages/dr1/catalogs.rst

 BX0                         float32      pix                   Initialized X position (0-indexed) of coordinates in brick image stack
 BY0                         float32      pix                   Initialized Y position (0-indexed) of coordinates in brick image stack
 LEFT_BLOB                   char                               "T" if an object center has been optimized to be outside the fitting pixel area; otherwise "F"
-DECAM_FLUX                  float32[6]   nanomaggies           DECam model flux in ugrizY DECAM_FLUX_IVAR             float32[6]   1/nanomaggies\ |sup2| Inverse variance oF DECAM_FLUX
+DECAM_FLUX                  float32[6]   nanomaggy             DECam model flux in ugrizY DECAM_FLUX_IVAR             float32[6]   1/nanomaggy\ |sup2|   Inverse variance oF DECAM_FLUX
-DECAM_APFLUX                float32[8,6] nanomaggies           DECam aperture fluxes on the co-added images in apertures of radius  [0.5,0.75,1.0,1.5,2.0,3.5,5.0,7.0] arcsec in ugrizY
+DECAM_APFLUX                float32[8,6] nanomaggy             DECam aperture fluxes on the co-added images in apertures of radius  [0.5,0.75,1.0,1.5,2.0,3.5,5.0,7.0] arcsec in ugrizY
-DECAM_APFLUX_RESID          float32[8,6] nanomaggies           DECam aperture fluxes on the co-added residual images DECAM_APFLUX_IVAR           float32[8,6] 1/nanomaggies\ |sup2| Inverse variance oF DECAM_APFLUX
+DECAM_APFLUX_RESID          float32[8,6] nanomaggy             DECam aperture fluxes on the co-added residual images DECAM_APFLUX_IVAR           float32[8,6] 1/nanomaggy\ |sup2|   Inverse variance oF DECAM_APFLUX
 DECAM_MW_TRANSMISSION       float32[6]                         Galactic transmission in ugrizY filters in linear units [0,1] DECAM_NOBS                  int32[6]                           Number of images that contribute to the central pixel in each filter for this object (not profile-weighted)
 DECAM_RCHI2                 float32[6]                         Profile-weighted |chi|\ |sup2| of model fit normalized by the number of pixels